 Metacognition is "thinking about thinking."
-It self-awareness, involves critical conscious reflection, analysis, synthesis, monitoring and reinvention.
-Students assess the value of the learning strategies they have used, modify them or select new strategies and monitor the use of re-invented or new strategies in future learning In this respect, students become situations. knowledge creators and contribute to a shared understanding of the world we live in-a key feature of democratic life and commitment to pluralism.
+It involves critical self-awareness, conscious reflection, analysis, synthesis, monitoring and reinvention.
+Students assess the value of the learning strategies they have used, modify them or select new strategies and monitor the use of re-invented or new strategies in future learning situations.
+In this respect, students become knowledge creators and contribute to a shared understanding of the world we live in-a key feature of democratic life and commitment to pluralism.